 The mission of the OKlahoma Israel Exchange (OKIE) is to promote goodwill and understanding, foster people-to-people exchange, create lucrative partnerships and initiate mutually beneficial collaboration between the State of Oklahoma and the State of Israel.

-OKIE develops diverse programs and pilots innovative projects in commerce, agriculture, culture, and education while advancing technologies that impact the quality of life for millions around the world.
+OKIE develops diverse programs and pilots innovative projects in commerce, agriculture, culture, and education while advancing Israeli technologies that impact the quality of life for millions around the world.

 OKIE adheres to the guiding tenet in Jewish life of tikkun olam — repair of the world — adding heart and soul to its good and important work.

 In 2017, the OKlahoma Israel Exchange celebrated 25 years of warm, fruitful friendship between Oklahoma and Israel.
 In a poignant evening, the Israeli Philharmonic performed with the Oklahoma City Philharmonic and dazzled the sold-out audience.
 For the first time, four governors, three first ladies, and one first gentleman stood together on the stage of the civic center.
 The evening was a momentous occasion for Oklahoma and a triumphant show of support for OKIE.

 In August 1992, the Jewish Federations at both ends of the Turner Turnpike collaborated on a groundbreaking mission to Israel.
 Led by Governor David and First Lady Rhonda Walters, an entourage of over 20 participants from Oklahoma City and Tulsa covered Israel in several days, meeting with officials at the highest levels of government and visiting historical sites of Christian and Jewish importance.
 Later that year, Governor Walters and the Israeli Consul General signed a joint declaration drawing on the rich social fabric and pioneering spirit of both states, and the concept of the OKlahoma Israel Exchange (OKIE) was born.